 There's nothing pretty about this.
 But you got to remember why this person is here.
 This person is here specifically to take your life from you.

 Active shooters have become an alarming reality of American life.
-FBI stats show there have been 200 active shooter incidents since 2000.
+FBI stats show there have been over 200 active shooter incidents since 2000.
 That's an average of 13 incidents a year.
 And more than 600 people across the U.S. have been killed over that span.

 Training programs have popped up across the country to empower citizens to fight back.
 Lieutenant Brian Marshall with Marietta Police conducts a civilian training course called C.R.A.S.E. through A.L.E.R.R.T.; a program at Texas State University.
 Their programs are run with the help of federal funds, but there are other similar programs across the country.
 A.L.E.R.R.T. is considered THE training standard by the F.B.I.
 The goal of all of the training programs: survival.